arrow_left

 As a Staff Product Manager of Investigation and Search at Datadog, I work on enabling users to find answers in complex systems.

-My initial focus was Data Visualization and Querying, where I first focused on creating more powerful and expressive data analysis tools.
+My initial focus was Data Visualization and Querying: creating more expressive data analysis tools.
 In parallel, I studied how customers move through an investigation.
 As my understanding in this space matured in my first year at Datadog, I developed a vision for how to automate investigation.

 In year two, I conceived and shipped Datadog’s first widely used AI feature, Watchdog Explains.
 In near-realtime, this feature automatically detects anomalies on dashboards, and picks apart the exact dimension contributing to the anomaly.
 The feature was a good start for automating investigation: it's efficient enough to run for free, and shows few false positives.